Aqua Augusta (Naples): History

-During the war with Pompeius, Augustus ordered the construction of the Portus Julius harbour complex just west of Puteoli.
-Later, this harbour was seen as less ideal for the navy because of silting problems and a new major naval base was built further west at Misenum, where two lakes were connected to become the basis of the western Mediterranean war fleet.
-Large quantities of fresh water were needed for the base itself and for the ships, which must have been one of the reasons why Augustus had the new aqueduct built.
-The main cistern filled by the aqueduct is the Piscina Mirabilis in Misenum.
+During the war with Sextus Pompey, Augustus ordered the construction of the Portus Julius harbour just west of Puteoli.
+Later, this harbour was seen as less ideal because of silting problems and a new major naval base was built further west at Misenum to become the basis of the western Mediterranean fleet.
+Large quantities of fresh water were needed for the base itself and for the ships which may have been one of the reasons the new aqueduct was built.

-Such a major monument required constant maintenance; there were major repairs in the Flavian period (1st century AD) with the addition of parallel tunnels and the Emperor Constantine also engaged in a massive restoration documented on an inscription tablet discovered in Serino and dated to AD 324.
-The destinations listed are: Nola, Acerrae, Atella, Naples, Pozzuoli, Baiae, Cumae, and Misenum.
+Such a major structure required constant maintenance; there were major repairs in the Flavian period (1st century AD) with the addition of parallel tunnels and the Emperor Constantine also engaged in a massive restoration documented on an inscription tablet discovered in Serino and dated to AD 324.
+Its text proved that the aqueduct dated to Augustus and not to Claudius as previously thought.

-The cities of Pompeii, Herculaneum and Stabiae were also originally supplied by the aqueduct but being destroyed and covered by the eruption of Mount Vesuvius in 79 AD they did not appear on this list.
-The next major eruption in 472 AD left the aqueduct covered in ash, and 3.5 km of the duct collapsed because of this.
+The destinations listed on the tablet are: Nola, Acerrae, Atella, Naples, Pozzuoli, Baiae, Cumae, and Misenum.
+The cities of Pompeii, Herculaneum and Stabiae were also originally supplied by the aqueduct but, being buried by the eruption of Mount Vesuvius in 79 AD, they did not appear on this list.

+The next major eruption in 472 AD left the aqueduct covered in ash, and 3.5 km of the duct, the Pomigliano d’Arco arcade, collapsed prior to the actual eruption.
 This cut off the supply of water to all the towns except Nola and Acerrae.
-The poor administrative and economic situation in Campania at this time, and Italy in general, prevented major repairs to the Augusta.
-Written references to aqueducts in Naples after this time only refer to other aqueducts that were now in the area.
+The poor administrative and economic situation in Campania at this time, and Italy in general, prevented major repairs to the Augusta and after this time only other aqueducts in the area were referred to.

-In modern times, parts of the aqueduct, in addition to the Piscina Mirabilis were vital to the region's survival during World War II.
-Many locals used the areas as air-raid shelters.
+In modern times, parts of the aqueduct including the Piscina Mirabilis were vital to the region's survival as air-raid shelters during World War II.